cysouw/diathesis/text/c04_summaryEpi.md

 Epitheses mostly express a rather clear semantic content, but they are not obligatorily used to express that content.
 For example, the *pflegen+In­fi­ni­tiv* epithesis, as mentioned above, expresses a habitual aspect.
 However, this construction is far from the only way to express a habitual aspect in German.
 Habitual aspect will typically be expressed by a verb in the present tense with an adverbial phrase expressing the habitual recurrence, like *regelmäßig* 'regularly' or a concrete timeframe with *jeden*, like *jeden Morgen* 'every morning'.
 So, the characterisation of *pflegen+In­fi­ni­tiv* as a habitual verb form is actually only part of the story.
 What needs to be added in future research is a more detailed description of the kind of contexts in which this construction is actually used, in contrast to other options that are available to the speaker.

 This desideratum holds for all epitheses discussed here: it is necessary to specify what determines their usage.
 A famous case in point is the *werden+In­fi­ni­tiv* construction, which is called *Futur* in the German grammatical tradition (see [@sec:infinitive-werden-modal]).
 This construction can indeed express events in the future, so the name *Futur* is not necessarily wrong.
 However, future events are much more commonly expressed with a verb in the present tense with a future time adverbial.
 So, a more detailed characterisation of the *werden+In­fi­ni­tiv* is required to explain under what circumstances it is actually used.
-A description like 'expectation/presumption' is probably less flawed than 'future'.
+A description like "expectation/presumption" is probably less flawed than "future".

 The epithetical constructions listed in this chapter are organised along the lines of the ~~TAME~~ categorisation (tense-aspect-modality-evidentiality).
 This subdivision is not always clear-cut, it is more of a continuum.
 This means that the placement of a specific construction in one or the other group is more a matter of practical convenience than of strict definitional categorisation.